farhapartex/PIHR-Bot/README.md

 Substitute in appropriate values for `myuser`, `mypassword` and `myvhost` above

 Installation complete!
 Now let's use this bot.
 Open your terminal and run `sudo rabbitmq-server` which will start RabbitMQ server.
-Open another terminal in the root folder and run `python3 play.py` which will turn on the bot.
+Open another terminal in the root folder and run `python3 init.py run` which will turn on the bot.
 Every morning at 10:00AM it will give your attendance & every afternoon at 5:30PM it will set your out time.